VertebrateResequencing/wr/jobqueue/testdata/README.md

 Browser/UI repro scripts belong here, under a directory named for the behaviour they exercise, rather than in ad-hoc scratch paths or package roots.

+## Status page absolute count protocol

+The status page receives idempotent absolute per-RepGroup counts over the websocket as `{ RepGroup, Counts }` messages (issue 260625-7).
+The client replaces a RepGroup's displayed counts wholesale, so dropped or duplicated messages are harmless.
+The fixtures below drive this absolute protocol; older fixtures that previously injected non-idempotent count deltas / snapshot+resync messages have been migrated to it while keeping their behavioural assertions.

+## Repgroup flicker and overcount

+`repgroup-flicker-overcount/` contains the issue-260625-7 regression fixture for the status web UI that "flickers so fast it looks like it's not there" with a per-RepGroup total that "keeps rising above the total number of jobs actually added". `screenshot.mjs` serves `jobqueue/static`, injects a fake websocket, and drives a high-rate `ready -> running -> complete` transition storm for a fixed number of jobs in one RepGroup while a ~200 Hz in-page sampler watches the Knockout view model.
+It asserts the row never drops to 0 / disappears while jobs exist (no flicker) and never exceeds the number of jobs added (no overcount), and converges exactly.
+By default it drives the idempotent absolute protocol (which passes).
+Set `WR_FIXTURE_PROTOCOL=delta` to instead drive the legacy non-idempotent delta protocol over a model of the lossy 1-slot coalescing caster;
+against the pre-fix `websocket-handler.js` that variant reproduces both symptoms and fails.
+It is wired into `make browser-test`.

 ## Status page stale counts

-`status-page-stale-counts/` contains the issue-1 web UI regression fixtures:
+`status-page-stale-counts/` contains the issue-260625-5 web UI regression fixtures, migrated to the absolute protocol:

-- `repro.mjs` loads the real status-page websocket handler and checks that an authoritative current-status snapshot clears stale live counts after dropped websocket deltas.
+- `repro.mjs` loads the real status-page websocket handler and checks that an authoritative absolute per-RepGroup update clears stale live counts (e.g. a RepGroup left showing jobs running/pending) by replacing the counts wholesale.
   Run it with `--assert` for the regression check, or without that flag to generate an HTML repro artifact.
-- `screenshot.mjs` serves `jobqueue/static`, injects a fake websocket, runs the same stale-count scenario in Chromium, searches for `tabletest`, and writes a post-fix screenshot.
+- `screenshot.mjs` serves `jobqueue/static`, injects a fake websocket, delivers
+  stale then authoritative absolute state, verifies the stale running/pending counts clear and the RepGroup shows its real terminal state, searches for `tabletest`, and writes a post-fix screenshot.

 Use `make browser-test` (or the alias `make webui-test`) to run these browser fixtures as a discoverable gate.
 The normal `make test` and `make race` targets